Valuation Layer

 Investment Thesis

-A significant share of technology companies fail to reach the market after product completion.
-The products function, the market access does not.
+A significant share of mid-market companies with functioning substance fail to reach the next ownership or development phase.
+The operating base functions, the structural continuation logic does not.

 The Observation